Prof. Christopher Lu, University of Hawaii (USA)

 Professor Lu is a ruminant nutritionist, with a Ph.D.
 In Dairy Science and Biochemistry from University of Wisconsin – Madison, USA.
 He is a Professor Emeritus and former Vice Chancellor for Academic Affairs at University of Hawaii-Hilo.
 He also served as President of Argosy University – Seattle, Dean of School of Agriculture and Natural Resources at State University of New York – Morrisville, and Dean of College of Agriculture at Sultan Qaboos University in Oman.
 Professor Lu was the founding director of American Institute for Goat Research at Langston University, Oklahoma.
 He was President of International Goat Association during 2004-2008, after spending more than 20 years in IGA serving as a board director, Vice President twice and Associate Editor of Small Ruminant Research.
 Dr. Lu is experienced in research, teaching and higher education administration and accreditation with more than 300 scientific and other publications.
 He is the author of “Dairy, Science, Society and Environment” in Oxford University Research Encyclopedia.

 Dr. Veerasamy Sejian, ICAR—National Institute of Animal Nutrition and Physiology (India)

-Dr. Christian Nawroth, Leibniz Institute for Farm Animal Biology (Germany)
+Dr. Christian Nawroth, Research Institute for Farm Animal Biology (Germany)

-I am interested in how animals perceive and interact with their physical and social environment.
-My research focuses on the cognitive capacities of livestock (goats, horses, pigs, sheep) and zoo animals (great apes, penguins) and how this knowledge can ultimately be used to improve management conditions and human-animal interactions.
+Christian is interested in how animals perceive and interact with their physical and social environment.
+His research focuses on the cognitive capacities of livestock (goats, horses, pigs, sheep) and zoo animals (great apes, penguins) and how this knowledge can ultimately be used to improve management conditions and human-animal interactions.